cchauve/PlasBin-flow/code/Exp_Random50_Eval/ReadMe.md

 This experiment aims to determine whether the results in `(https://github.com/cchauve/PlasBin-flow/tree/Classification/code/Exp)`directory are independent of using *E. coli* data.

 The methodology described in the [Exp/ReadMe.md](https://github.com/cchauve/PlasBin-flow/blob/Classification/code/Exp/ReadMe.md) file was repeated, substituting *E. coli* data with 50 randomly selected samples.
+## Results
+The precision, in both weighted and unweighted evaluations, remains lower than anticipated, suggesting that the model struggles to classify plasmid contigs with satisfactory accuracy.